STILL TO COME Fun Ride 2019

 Our plans for 2020 have yet to be finalised, so if you have a suggestion of a garden, a house or any place that you think might be of interest to fellow members, do please let us know.

-We are holding our 56th Annual General Meeting at the Hill Close Gardens in Warwick this year on Tuesday 28th May starting at 6.00pm.
-Much earlier this year than usual but it should allow us to have a walk around the gardens after the business is complete.
+We held our 56th Annual General Meeting at the Hill Close Gardens in Warwick this year on Tuesday 28th May starting at 6.00pm.
+Much earlier this year than usual but it allowed us to have a walk around the gardens after the business is complete.

-Our guest speaker this year is Dr Andrea Graham, Head of Policy Services of the National Farmers’ Union and she will be speaking about the future of farming and food.
+Our guest speaker this year was Dr Andrea Graham, Head of Policy Services of the National Farmers’ Union and she will spoke about the future of farming and food.
+Her presentation was warmly welcomed and there were many questions to elicit more detail.

-Light refreshments and drinks will be served after the meeting - so we look forward to seeing you.
+Light refreshments and drinks wereserved after the meeting

 “GREEN CLEAN” litter pick